Package 'RMallow'

 rhs

-Right-hand side of the equation in the referenced paper.
+Right-hand side of the estimating equation (weighted mean distance).

 dists